ArgonDesign/alogic/doc/concepts.md

 Communication between entities happens through well defined interfaces called [ports](ports.md).
-A port carries some (usually registered) payload signals, and optionally some flow control signals with well defined semantic.
+A port carries some (usually registered) payload signals, and optionally some flow control signals with well-defined semantics.

 A simple example of a module that, on every clock cycle, reads an 8 bit value from an input port using a valid-ready handshake and adds a quasi-static value